lmwnshn/deprecated-hugo/content/about.md

   I'm dubious of appeals to nature and stuff like that in a number of introductory machine learning texts, so I am looking forward to reading this book's treatment of the topic.

 - The Shellcoder's Handbook.
   On my bookshelf overseas.
 Got me started with basic binary exploitation.
 Progress was slow in high school.
-Should be much faster now that I've taken OS.
+Should be much faster now that I've written an operating system kernel.

 - Practical Malware Analysis.
   On my bookshelf overseas.
 Got me started with basic reversing and detection avoidance.
 Progress was slow in high school.
-Should be much faster now that I've taken 213.
+Should be much faster now that I've taken 15-213.

 To be read some day: